Case Study: Leadership Dysfunction in an Intentional Community

 The leadership consisted of one couple, and primarily one of them made all the decisions.
 The director talked about the board as a decision-maker, but when I stated my frustration with apparent lack of supportiveness from the mysterious off-site board, the director admitted that all the responsibility was falling on her.
 The director stated that the community used sociocracy, but this was an intention, not a reality.
 There were never sufficient numbers who had enuf longevity for a committee and subcommittees to form a functioning sociocracy.

 There are times when a benevolent dictatorship is both helpful and necessary.
 However, the ideal is to bring in team members who are qualified and willing to share leadership burdens and benefits.
-Yet their actions made sense from their perspective.
+These leaders’ actions made sense from their perspective.
 They saw themselves as being taken advantage of, and probably they had been at times.
 They likely were wary of sharing power because there is real risk in doing so.
-They imagine they were unaware of how to protect themselves from people they might have brought in to share power, who could form an alliance that could override their decisions.
+I imagine they were unaware of how to protect themselves from people they might have brought in to share power, who could form an alliance that could override their decisions.

 Invoke Calm and Connection

 There were times when the director got everyone completely riled up.
-For example, when there was a windstorm warning or a pig that got loose, she would insist everyone dash into action and prepare for the worst.
-The member who had been around the longest would simply wander off, unimpressed by the histrionic display.
+For example, when there was a windstorm warning or a pig that got loose, she would insist that everyone dash into action and prepare for the worst.
+The member who had been around the longest would simply wander off, unimpressed by the histrionics.
 Jeremy Hunter explains the effect this has on groups:

 One of the things that I have found over and over and over again is that the groundedness of the leader becomes the groundedness of the group and vice versa.
 And the opposite, I would say.
 That when a leader is ungrounded, or that they are emotionally volatile, or that they don’t have a sense of inner calm, that chaos or that distortion becomes the group’s distortion.
 I have seen it over and over and over again.
 And then when the leader is grounded, the group becomes calmer.
 They feel safe.
 And when the leader is volatile, no one feels safe.
 And then the follow-along effects on the relationships they have with one another, their capacity to communicate clearly and honestly, down to the result we eventually get is either positively or negatively impacted by that. (para.
 44-45)….I see myself as an island of calm and connection…What happens…is that you have amazing off the charts levels of collaboration, a willingness to take risks and trust one another. (para.
 54-55)